TIMMITR/Cat_and_magic/README.md

-This is a project for yandex liseum
+This is our first simple game using Python and its Pygame module, so don't judge us :(